Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 </pre>

 Cloned VMs are implemented by Copy On Write semantics in the Sheepdog cluster, this means cloning operation is very fast and storage-wise cheap, those cloned VMs will share as much as possible data objects from base image.
 Sheepdog also supports tree structured cloning: you can snapshot the cloned VM and have it as a new base and so on.

+## Disk Cache
+Backend stores of sheeps can be configured to use disk cache of their host.
+If disk cache is enabled, sheeps open() their object without O_DSYNC.

+Disk cache improves the performance of sheepdog, but you must be careful when you use it.

+Because if the disk cache is enabled, write requests to sheeps don't mean storing data to persistent storage.
+So explicit disk cache flushing is required when guest OSes issue sync request to their block device of QEMU.
+This sync request causes performance degradation.
+The degradation is serious especially in an environment which contains lots of VMs.

+The performance degradation is workload specific.
+So you should evaluate the effect of disk cache well.